 Israel Launches Largest Lebanon Strikes Despite Iran Ceasefire

 Israel launched massive air strikes in Lebanon, hitting over 60 sites including Beirut, causing mass casualties.
-Hundreds are feared dead in the attack reminiscent of the 1982 invasion.
+More than 250 have died in the attack reminiscent of the 1982 invasion.
 Sources claim Iran may withdraw from ceasefire & retaliate if attacks on Lebanon persist.

 April 08, 2026Clash Report